-2.6 Some illustrative non-classical choice behaviours
+2.7 Some illustrative non-classical choice behaviours

-To illustrate that many non-classical choice behaviours can be represented in our framework, we briefly consider framing effects, choices by heuristics or checklists, and nonconsequentialist choices.
+To illustrate the generality of this framework, we briefly show how it can represent framing effects, choices by heuristics or checklists, and non-consequentialist choices.

 Framing effects: Framing effects can be understood as special kinds of choice reversals.
 A choice reversal occurs when there are contexts K and K' and options x and y such that x is chosen over y in K and y is chosen over x in K', where at least one choice is strict.
 (Option x is chosen weakly over option y in context K if $x, y \in K$ and $x \in C(K)$; and strictly if, in addition, $y \notin C(K)$.)
-Choice reversals can have two distinct sources, according to a reason-based rationalization of C. Their source is context-variance if Kand K' induce different sets of motivationally salient properties $M(K) \neq M(K')$ both of which contain only option properties.
-Their source is context-regardingness if K and K' induce the same set M(K) = M(K'), but this set contains some relational or context properties that distinguish the choice between x and y in the two contexts.
+Choice reversals can have two sources, according to a reason-based rationalization of C. The source is context-variance if K and K' induce different sets of motivationally salient properties $M(K) \neq M(K')$ both of which contain only option properties.
+The source is context-regardingness if K and K' induce the same set M(K) = M(K'), but this set contains some relational or context properties that distinguish the choice between x and y in the two contexts.
 (There are also mixed cases.)
 In either case, the agent prefers x to y as conceptualized in context K, and y to x as conceptualized in context K', as illustrated in Figure 1.
-We might define a framing effect as a choice reversal whose source is context-variance, and define the frame in each context K as the set of context properties $\mathcal{P}(K)$ "responsible" for M(K).
+We may define a framing effect as a choice reversal whose source is context-variance, and define the frame in each context K as the set of context properties $\mathcal{P}(K)$ "responsible" for M(K).
 (In Section 5, we introduce a notion of causally relevant context properties that could be used to refine this definition.)
-Crucially, whether a choice reversal counts as a framing effect depends on the reason-based model by which we rationalize C. Note that, if K and K' offer the same feasible options, framing effects can occur only if contexts are defined non-extensionally, as consisting of both a feasible set and an environmental parameter (as in Salant and Rubinstein 2008); otherwise M(K) and M(K') would have to coincide.
-If K and K' offer different feasible options, framing effects are possible even when contexts are defined extensionally, provided they are distinguished by some context properties (such as "offering luxury goods") that lead to the difference between M(K) and M(K').
+Whether a choice reversal counts as a framing effect then depends on the reason-based model by which we rationalize C. Note that, if K and K'offer the same feasible options, framing effects can occur only if contexts are defined nonextensionally, as consisting of both a feasible set and an environmental parameter (as in Salant and Rubinstein 2008); otherwise M(K) and M(K') would have to coincide.
+If Kand K' offer different feasible options, framing effects can occur even when contexts are defined extensionally, provided they are distinguished by some context properties (such as "offering luxury goods") that lead to the difference between M(K) and M(K').